Azure Virtual Desktop on Surface

-Not only does running the Windows Desktop Client on Surface devices provide users with a broad set of device redirection capabilities, it lets everyone launch apps in familiar ways — directly from the Start Menu or Search bar.
+Not only does running the Windows Desktop Client on Surface devices provide users with a broad set of device redirection capabilities, but it also lets everyone launch apps in familiar ways — directly from the Start Menu or Search bar.

 Persistent, on-demand and just-in-time work scenarios

-Windows Virtual Desktop on Surface helps customers meet increasingly complex business and security requirements across industries, employee roles, and work environments.
+Azure Virtual Desktop on Surface helps customers meet increasingly complex business and security requirements across industries, employee roles, and work environments.
 These include:

-- Multi-layered security of access to data and organizational resources.
+- Multi-layered security of access to data and organizational resources

-- Compliance with industry regulations.
+- Compliance with industry regulations

-- Support for an increasingly elastic workforce.
+- Support for an increasingly elastic workforce

 - Employee-specific needs across a variety of job functions.